christosgalano/christosgalano.github.io/_drafts/cicd-guideline.md

 If your CI/CD processes have reached a certain level of maturity, it is advisable to include a step for smoke testing.
 In this step you deploy your infrastructure changes to a temporary environment.
 By leveraging this approach, you can ensure that the changes behave as expected, ensure that the infrastructure is provisioned and configured as intended,  and finally minimize the risk of introducing unforeseen issues or disruptions in the live system.

+## Best practices

+### Continuous Integration

+1. **Automate Your Builds:** Automate the process of building your application whenever code changes are pushed to the repository.
+This ensures consistent and reproducible builds.

+2. **Use Version Control:** Utilize a robust version control system (VCS) like Git to manage your codebase.
+Create branches for feature development and ensure proper version control practices.

+3. **Run Comprehensive Tests:** Implement a suite of tests, including unit tests, integration tests, and code quality checks, as part of your CI pipeline.
+These tests should run automatically on every code change.

+4. **Monitor and Report:** Set up monitoring and reporting tools to track the results of your CI builds.
+Quickly identify and address any failed builds or test cases.

+5. **Parallelize Builds:** If possible, parallelize your CI builds to save time and increase efficiency.
+This is especially important for larger codebases.

+6. **Maintain a Clean Codebase:** Encourage developers to follow coding standards and best practices.
+Implement code reviews to catch issues early and maintain a clean codebase.

+7. **Implement Continuous Feedback:** Provide feedback to developers as soon as possible.
+Utilize tools like code quality reports and test coverage reports to give developers insights into the health of their code.

+8. **Artifact Management:** Store build artifacts in a central repository for easy access and versioning.
+This ensures that you can deploy specific versions of your application with confidence.

+### Continuous Delivery/Deployment

+1. **Automate Deployments:** Automate the deployment process to eliminate manual errors and ensure consistency across environments.

+2. **Immutable Infrastructure:** Consider adopting the concept of immutable infrastructure, where you replace the entire infrastructure for each deployment.
+This reduces configuration drift and enhances reliability.

+3. **Environment Parity:** Keep development, test, and production environments as similar as possible to avoid surprises during deployment.
+Infrastructure as Code (IaC) tools can help achieve this.

+4. **Rollback Plan:** Always have a rollback plan in place in case a deployment fails.
+Being able to quickly revert to a previous version is crucial for minimizing downtime.

+5. **Blue-Green Deployments:** Implement blue-green deployments to reduce downtime during updates.
+This involves running two identical environments (blue and green) and switching traffic to the new version seamlessly.

+6. **Continuous Monitoring:** Set up comprehensive monitoring and alerting to track the performance of your application in production.
+Detect issues proactively and respond swiftly.

+7. **Deployment Pipelines:** Create deployment pipelines that include multiple stages (e.g., development, testing, staging) to ensure rigorous testing before changes reach production.
+You can explore different branch deployment models to optimize your pipeline approach.
+Check out my article on [Branch Deployment Models](https://your-article-url.com) for insights into the best approaches when deploying through pipelines.

+8. **Configuration Management:** Manage configuration settings separately from code to allow for easy changes without code modifications.
+Tools like environment variables or configuration files can help.

+9. **Security Considerations:** Include security testing as part of your CD pipeline to identify vulnerabilities early.
+Implement security best practices at every stage of deployment.

+10. **Documentation:** Maintain clear and up-to-date documentation for your deployment processes.
+This helps in onboarding new team members and ensures consistent practices.

 ## Summary

 In summary, this CI/CD guide provides essential guidelines and introduces engineers to the world of Continuous Integration and Continuous Deployment.
 It offers a comprehensive framework for modern software development and deployment practices, emphasizing the significance of continuous improvement, streamlined code integration, automated testing, and dependable delivery processes.